berke/datacom/README.md

-Cryptographic experiments on block ciphers using SAT solvers
+Cryptographic experiments on block ciphers using SAT solvers - draft code

 Auther: Berké DURAK <bd@exhrd.fr>

 Copyright(C) 2019-2021 except where indicated otherwise

 OCaml code:
-- ml/kschedeq.ml : AES key schedule detector generater
+- ml/kschedeq.ml : AES key schedule locator generator.
+Can be used to recover BitLocker keys from RAM dumps when, for some reason, aeskeyfind doesn't work.
 - ml/md2.ml : MD2 pre-image constraint solver attempt

+Rust code:
-The Rust program test_machine.rs uses the cryptominisat SAT solver and its cryptominisat-rs bindings to search for encryption keys, given traffic.
+- test_machine.rs: Uses the cryptominisat SAT solver and its cryptominisat-rs bindings to search for encryption keys, given traffic.

 Models are included for: